Cytomegalovirus (CMV) is the most common infection present at birth.

 Like the viruses that cause chickenpox, shingles, roseola, mono, and cold sores, CMV is one of the human herpesviruses.
 Human herpesvirus-3, to be exact.
 Usually the disease it causes is mild.
 Nevertheless, in some children, especially those with AIDS or on chemotherapy, CMV infections can be very serious or even fatal.

-CMV occurs commonly worldwide.
+Cytomegalovirus occurs commonly worldwide.
 Babies are most likely to get it from their mothers.
 After infancy, children are most likely to get it in group settings such as day care centers.
 Sexually active adolescents are also at risk.